jhnkb/CSE110-Repo/index.md

 ## Programming Experience

-My programming experience is limited to the work I have done during my time in UCSD and Community College.
+My programming experience comes primarily from my coursework at UCSD and my research work in bioinformatics.
 I have experience with using the following programming languages (ordered by favorability):
 1. Python
 2. bash
 3. R